kemitchell/lamos.js/README.md

 - line-delimited

 indentation:
-- spaces
-- two at a time
+  spaces: two at a time

 structures:
 - list item